 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-Each year the school is awarded between two and six NERC studentships (including CASE awards), EU-funded studentships, and several industry-funded studentships.
+Each year the school is usually awarded between two and three NERC studentships (including CASE awards), and several China Scholarship Council, EU, and industry-funded studentships.
 Applicants should also check the School of Geographical Sciences website.

 Further information on funding for prospective UK, EU and international postgraduate students.